With close to 20 years experience & a reputation as a leader for whale watching in BC, West Coast Aquatic Safaris can

 Could I get seasick on the tour?

-Very unlikely on a Bear Watching tour as we hug the coastline to see bears on the beaches of the various islands neat Tofino.
+Very unlikely on a Bear Watching tour as we hug the coastline to see bears on the beaches of the various islands near Tofino.

 Unlikely on a Whale Watching tour.
 However, everyone has their own abilities to handle motion sickness.
-We suggest you take precautions.
-If you are prone to motion sickness, such as non-drowsy ginger pills or Gravol.
+We suggest you take precautions if you are prone to motion sickness, such as non-drowsy ginger pills or Gravol.

-How long do we stay at the hot springs?
+How long do we stay at the Tofino hot springs?
 Due to Covid19 hot springs tours are not available for the moment.

 covid19: whale watching in tofino, bc